Katri Kulmuni: Political career

+Kulmuni was elected deputy chairperson of the Centre Party in 2016.
 On 7 September 2019, Kulmuni defeated Antti Kaikkonen in the leadership election of the Centre Party.
 Five days later, she succeeded Mika Lintilä as the Deputy Prime Minister of Finland.
 After the collapse of the Rinne Cabinet, Kulmuni became Minister of Finance in the Marin Cabinet.

 On 5 June 2020, Kulmuni resigned as Minister of Finance and Deputy Prime Minister after it was revealed that she had been given media training at the cost of 56,203 euros, which was billed to her two ministries.
 Two days before the resignation announcement, she told media that she would repay the cost.
 On 8 June, former Prime Minister Matti Vanhanen was elected to succeed Kulmuni as Minister of Finance.
+Subsequently, Kulmuni justified her resignation by saying that she had to bear overall responsibility for what happened when she learned that the training service was unreasonably expensive.
+"I didn't want the party to suffer because of this either, and I left my ministerial position.
+As far as I am concerned, the matter was fortunately closed a long time ago.
+I also paid the training bills from my own funds, even though there was no legal obligation to do so," Kulmuni wrote in summer 2024.

 On 5 September 2020, Annika Saarikko replaced Kulmuni as the Leader of the Centre Party.